5 AI Prompts for Single-Tasking (Copy and Use Today)

 The most effective approach is to keep Prompts 1 and 5 in a note or document you can open instantly.
 The two to three minutes of friction involved in writing them from scratch each session is enough to cause skipping.

-Once you have run both prompts five or six times, you will likely start customizing them naturally—shortening the language, adjusting the queue structure, adding fields relevant to your work context.
+Once you have run both prompts five or six times, you will likely start customizing them naturally — shortening the language, adjusting the queue structure, adding fields relevant to your work context.
 That adaptation is a sign the protocol is becoming habitual.

 Copy Prompt 1 into a note right now, fill in today’s most important task and your current mental queue, and run your first session before the end of the day.
+For the research and framework behind the One Thing Lock — including why 45 minutes is the default block length and how to handle recurring interruption patterns — see the Complete Guide to Single-Tasking with AI Support.

 Related: